jackdesert/whatwasthatword/RATIONALE.md

 Q: Why not use xmltodict?
 A: xmltodict does not preserve the <it> tags that Merriam Webster uses in its examples.

+Q: Why not use BeautifulSoup4?
+A: Because it is geared toward html

+Q: Why use lxml instead of (c)ElementTree?
+A: Because lxml has full support of xpath 1.0.